sonemas/libereco/README.md

 Copyright (c) 2020, [UAB Sonemas](https://sonemas.com)
 office@sonemas.com

-## About this project
-The Libereco Framework is an open source framework for the development of enterprise grade distributed systems.

 ## License
 ```
     This program is free software: you can redistribute it and/or modify